A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: BackX Benchmark

+\textbf{Attribution Verifiability.} BackX focuses on benchmarking using recovered samples, which may unintentionally reveal information about the attribution mask used in recovery~\citep{Rong2022Consistent}, thereby compromising attribution ground truth fidelity.
+To ensure \textit{Attribution Verifiability}, it is crucial to rigorously assess information leakage from the recovery samples.

-The classification performance is correlated with the mutual information $I(x;c)$ between the input $x$ and a class $c$~\cite{hoque2014mifs}.
-Without loss of generality, we can assume that attribution methods benchmarked using a masked sample $\hat{x}$ quantify the mutual information $I(\hx;c)$.
+We commence by examining the entropy of a singular variable $x$, quantifying the amount of information as $H(x) = - \sum_{x_i\in x}P(x_i){\rm log}P(x_i)$.
+The classification performance is correlated with the mutual information $I(x;c)$ between the input $x$ and a class $c$.
+Attribution methods benchmarked using a masked sample $\hat{x}$ quantify the mutual information $I(\hx;c)$.
 Assuming the attribution mask $S$ operates as a patch that directly removes features from the input sample, this process inevitably allows the leakage of class-related information into the masked sample $\hx$, leading to a leakage of $I(S;c)$.
-The leakage leads to the unfaithfulness of evaluation results by introducing class information from $S$ in $\hx$, i.e., $I(\hx;c)\neq I(c;\hx|S)$.
+The leakage leads to unfaithful evaluations by introducing class information from $S$ in $\hx$, i.e., $I(\hx;c)\neq I(c;\hx|S)$.
 To ensure benchmarking fidelity, the leaked features from $S$ should be eliminated, i.e., $I(S;c)\approx 0$.
-This relation is formalized by the below proposition.
+The below proposition formalizes this relation.

 \begin{proposition} By minimizing the mutual information $I(S;c)$ between the mask $S$ and a class $c$, the leaked information from the attribution mask $S$ to the masked sample $\hx$ can be alleviated, resulting in enhanced fidelity of the evaluation results, following $I(c;\hx) \approx I(c;\hx|S)$. \end{proposition}